 This type of mouse reproduces quickly, with females capable of having up to ten litters per year.
 With about five mice per litter, a single mouse can produce up to 50 offspring annually.
 The mice’s offspring usually only live for a year.

 Mice excel in small spaces and they chew through just about any material.
 They use heightened senses to get around and are able to climb, jump, and even swim when necessary.
+They are common to the Western New York area, and we specialize in exterminating them and preventing their return.
 You can find them during any time of the year, but they tend to stay dormant during the colder months.

-If you feel that your home may have a mice problem, contact us for more information on extermination services.
+If you feel that your home may have a mice problem, contact the professional exterminators of Amherst Exterminators right away for more information on our extermination services and receive a free mice removal estimate.